shahabhi095/unstop_ticket_booking/README.md

 - If person is reserving seats, the priority will be to book them in one row
 - User can book as many tickets as s/he wants until the coach is full

+# Backend code for database is in backendDeploy folder